 Hannah Nordhaus is a journalist and award-winning author of The Beekeeper’s Lament (HarperCollins, 2011) and American Ghost (HarperCollins, 2015), both national bestsellers.
-She writes about science, history, and the natural world for National Geographic, Scientific American and many other publications.
+She writes about history, science and the natural world for National Geographic, Scientific American and many other publications.

 Hannah’s first book, The Beekeeper’s Lament, is a non-fiction portrait of a fourth-generation beekeeper struggling to keep his bees alive in the middle of a strange and sobering honey bee die-off.
 Said the Boston Globe: “The Beekeeper’s Lament is at once science lesson, sociological study, and breezy read….
 A book about bees could easily descend into academe, but the author settles for nothing less than literature.”

-The Beekeeper’s Lament was a PEN Center USA Book Awards finalist, a Colorado Book Awards finalist, and a National Federation of Press Women Book Award winner, receiving critical acclaim from the Washington Post, Wall St. Journal, the Associated Press, Minneapolis Star-Tribune, Mother Jones, Audubon, Boingboing.net and dozens of newspapers, magazines, and websites.
+The Beekeeper’s Lament was a PEN Center USA Book Awards finalist, a Colorado Book Awards finalist, and a National Federation of Press Women Book Award winner.
 In 2011, the literary magazine The Millions featured this interview with Hannah about the art and craft of writing book-length narrative nonfiction, calling it a “veritable how-to for writing a book of journalistic non-fiction.”

-Hannah’s nonfiction writing has appeared in Wired, Smithsonian, Scientific American, Financial Times, Outside, Times Literary Supplement (TLS), the Los Angeles Times, Village Voice and many other publications, covering such subjects as contested public lands in the American West, litigious prostitutes in Montana, snorkeling salmon-counters in Idaho, besieged beekeepers in California, intrepid nuns on the American frontier, wildlife crime investigators in Oregon, and dog-poop mappers in Colorado.
+Hannah’s nonfiction writing has appeared in National Geographic, Wired, Smithsonian, Scientific American, the Wall St. Journal, Financial Times, Outside, Times Literary Supplement (TLS), and many other publications, covering such subjects as contested public lands in the American West, litigious prostitutes in Montana, snorkeling salmon-counters in Idaho, besieged beekeepers in California, intrepid nuns on the American frontier, wildlife crime investigators in Oregon, and dog-poop mappers in Colorado.
 From 2007 to 2009, she was outdoors columnist for the Denver Rocky Mountain News.

 Hannah grew up in Washington D.C., six blocks from the U.S. Capitol.
-After receiving degrees in history and American Studies from Yale University and the University of Colorado, she bounced from New Mexico to New York to San Francisco to the Himalayas.
-She settled in Boulder, Colorado, where she lives with her husband and two children.
+She received degrees in history and American Studies from Yale University and the University of Colorado.
+She lives in Boulder, Colorado with her husband and two children.